csomgyula/separator/doc/dsl.md

 ### Simple block ###

-Simple block separates blocks of contents.
-Besides this they separates external contents (contents outside of blocks) as well. *Simple* here means that blocks are not "recursive": you cannot nest a simple block inside a block of the same type.
+Simple blocks separate blocks of contents.
+Besides this they separate external contents (contents outside of blocks) as well. *Simple* here means that blocks are not "recursive": you cannot nest a simple block inside a block of the same type.
 If you need recursivity then use recursive blocks (see below).

 **Sample**: In the following sample the block separates content enclosed in double paranthesis: